equinor/neqsimhome/README.md

 * [Getting started as a NeqSim developer](https://github.com/equinor/neqsim/wiki/Getting-started-as-a-NeqSim-developer)

 ## NeqSim discussion
-Discussions related to NeqSim development and use is done using [Slack for NeqSim](https://neqsim.slack.com).
+Questions, discussions and tips related to NeqSim use and development are found and the [GitHub discussions](https://github.com/equinor/neqsim/discussions) page.
-Use the [invitation link](https://join.slack.com/t/neqsim/shared_invite/enQtODQ1MzE1ODQ5ODYzLTljMThiMDU1YzIyNzBhOWI3ODU2ZGQ0ZjU0ZTRhNjhlODYxYTc4MTU4YWQ5ZTkyYWJiNjY0M2U2NDNiNWFhMWE) to join the group.

 ## Examples
 #### Java: